 About Orthodontics for Kids

 As a father, Dr. Rooz loves working with kids and seeing them smile.
-He understands the influence of a healthy and beautiful smile on children, teenagers, and adults alike and he strives to provide them with the best orthodontic experience possible.
+He understands the influence of a healthy and beautiful smile on children, teenagers, and adults alike.
+He strives to provide them with the best orthodontic experience possible.

 Signs The Bite Is Not Right